Tips and Advice on how to Stay in Touch with Home while

-- Pack chargers for devices you are bringing.
+- Pack chargers for the devices you are bringing.
 Electrical Plugs in Uganda are the UK kind.
-Many lodges have charging stations at the main lodge.
-That is especially true where lodges use Solar Power.
+Many lodges have charging stations at the main lodge, mainly when clubs use Solar Power.

-- Your Driver-Guide will always have a phone if you need to make an actual phone call in case WhatsApp or Skype does not work.
+- Your Driver-Guide will always have a phone if you need to make an actual phone call if WhatsApp or Skype does not work.

 WiFi – Smartphone – Connectivity Etiquette on Safari:

-- You are on Safari.
-You and others unplugged best enjoy it.
-We strongly suggest that you turn on the airplane mode on your smartphone while in the dining area of the lodge, on game drives, on hikes, or a gorilla trek.
+- You are on Safari, and we strongly suggest you turn on the airplane mode on your smartphone while in the lodge’s dining area, on game drives, on hikes, or on a gorilla trek.

 - If you are making a call, do it away from others.
 Use common sense.
 How would you feel if someone else disturbed your dinner with a loud phone conversation?

-You are staying in Touch with Home while on Safari in Uganda.
-It has never been easier.
+You are Staying in Touch with Home while on Safari in Uganda, and it has never been easier.
 We will assist you in every way possible while you are on a Safari with us.